ArthurSonzogni/wasm-simd-instruction-list/README.md

 * `v128` is a new WebAssembly type.
 It correspond to a vector register in the CPU.
 * `ImmLaneIdx{2,4,8,16}` are immediate operand of the instruction.
 They represent an index (encoded in the instruction).
-Their encoding naturally limit maximum value they can readh.
+Their encoding naturally limit maximum value they can reach, or at least, they must be validated before executing the program.
+*  ImmLaneIdx32[16]
 * `memarg` is (offset, align).
 It represents the linear memory at address `mem[baseAddr + memarg.offset]`.
 A trap is triggered whenever an access is made outside of the allocated linear memory.